A special note

 is a dream alright.
 Eye popping costumes and huge sets add to Tony

-Martin’s wonderful rendition of this standard.
+Martin’s wonderful rendition of this new standard.
 The song is really

 girls wearing outlandish costumes descending down a long flight